The Princeton Summer Journalism Program is a year-long college preparation program for high school juniors who are interested in journalism.

 Eligibility Requirements

-- Student must live in the United States and intend to attend college here.
+- Live in the United States and intend to attend college here.
 Students living and attending school abroad, including U.S. citizens, will not be considered under any circumstances.

-- Student must have an interest in journalism.
+- Have an interest in journalism.

 - Students who will be first-generation college students are given priority consideration.